hbctraining/spatial_nanocourse/lessons/visium_hd.md

 ## Learning Objectives

-**TODO: Revisit these when the materials are more complete**

 In this lesson, we will:
-- Describe the elements of the Seurat object that are unique to spatial technologies
+- Describe the elements of the Seurat object and how they are generated
 - Visually inspect and compare spatial scRNA-seq data before and after filtering
-- Interact with the spatial Seurat object to superimpose clusters onto the image
+- Execute clustering workflows and visualize results on a tissue section

 # NGS-based Spatial Transcriptomics Data Analysis